newhighsco/jarvenis.com/src/content/blog/welcome-to-my-new-website.md

   image: ''
   noindex: false
   nofollow: false
+  customTitle: false

 ---
 This is the first of hopefully many Blog posts here at jarvenis.com.
-Here's you'll find:
+Here you'll find:

 * **J**arv's latest videos
 * **A**wesome merchandise